 Consider this “live escape game” a team-building activity for you, your friends, and family.
 No cell phones allowed as you find clues, solve puzzles, and crack codes to get out of a room (don’t worry, it’s air-conditioned) in 60 minutes or less.

-Make an outing by checking out one of the newly opened urban markets/food courts.
-St. Roch Market, a revitalized public market space in the Marigny, features multiple food kiosks as well as a bar in a light and airy space.
-There is also sometimes casual music.
+Enjoy one of the newly-opened urban markets/food courts in Nola.
+Auction House Market features multiple food kiosks in a light and airy space and is sister to St. Roch Market in the Bywater.
 Dryades Public Market, on Oretha Castle Haley Boulevard, functions as a grocery store and also has a hot food bar and a regular bar.
-Roux Carre, just up the street, is an incubator for local food entrepreneurs currently featuring Jamaican and Latin American cuisine.

-The local brewing scene has exploded in recent years with a brewery in every neighborhood.
-NOLA Brewing offers free brewery tours on Fridays from 2:00 to 3:00 p.m. and Saturdays and Sundays from 2:00 to 4:00 p.m.
-Urban South Brewery offers free tours Thursdays to Mondays at 5:00 p.m.
+The local brewing scene in New Orleans has exploded in recent years with a new brewery in almost every neighborhood.
+NOLA Brewing offers free brewery tours on Fridays from 2:00 p.m to 3:00 p.m. and Saturdays and Sundays from 2:00 p.m. to 4:00 p.m.
+Urban South Brewery offers free tours Fridays at 5 p.m. and 7 p.m., Saturdays at 3 p.m, 5p.m. , and 7 p.m., and Sundays at 2p.m. and 4 p.m.
 The taproom is also kid-friendly.
-Second Line Brewing in Mid-City has tours on Saturdays at 3:00 p.m. and Sundays at 4:00 p.m.
-The creator of Old New Orleans Rum, Old New Orleans Rum/Celebration Distillery, provides several tours daily accompanied with cocktail.
-Book a tour online today.

 There are plenty of exercise classes across the city.
-Check out Dancing Grounds for some bounce or hip hop, Reyn Studios for yoga at various skill levels, or Romney Studios for pilates, barre, or bootcamp workouts.
+Some of our favorites include Dancing Grounds for some bounce or hip hop dance, Reyn Studios for yoga at various skill levels, or Romney Studios for pilates, barre, or bootcamp workouts.
 With locations in both Mid-City and downtown, Higherpower’s schedule is comprised of cycling and yoga workouts.

-Many of New Orleans’ historic performance venues are recently renovated and reopened, including the Saenger Theater, the Orpheum Theater, and the Joy Theater.
-Catch a Broadway musical, a comedy show, or a musical act in an old-school venue any night of the week.
+Many of New Orleans’ historic performance venues have jam-packed schedules featuring year-round performances, including the Saenger Theater, the Orpheum Theater, the Joy Theater, and the Civic Theater.
+Catch a Broadway musical, a comedy show, or a musical act in a gorgeous, old-school venue any night of the week.